top of page

 Definitely all Myres, all the time:

 He wore them in pairs because he wore his pistols in pairs; that being the origin of Sam Myres' 'buscadero' belt for the Rangers: Capt Hughes, having only the use of his left arm, wanted a two-gun set against the day another Ranger might lose use of one hand/arm in battle just as he did (an arrow in his case).
-Although he is credited with the invention by Myres his injury was a half century prior to its appearance at Myres.
+Although he is credited with the invention by Myres his injury was a half century prior to its appearance there.

 His gunsmith and supplier of his unique sights and trigger shoes appears to have been King Gunworks.
 The use of target sights was very off-brand in those days and holsters weren't normally designed for them.